General instructions for ski waxing

 Always make sure the ski base is clean before you apply new wax.

 It is important that the base is clean of dirt before you begin applying new wax.
 Applying wax onto a dirty base will bury the dirt deeper into the base, and effect the glide negatively.
+Brushing a dirty base is not a good idea either.

 Begin with wiping the base clean with Rex Glide Cleaner.
 It cleanses the base effectively, and also leaves a very thin and hard layer of wax, that acts as a binder for subsequent wax layers.
 Wet a fiber cloth with Glide Cleaner, and wipe the base with until no visible dirt attaches to the fiber cloth.
 You can also scrub the base lightly with a fine steel brush, while the base is still wet with Glide Cleaner.
 Or brush through a wet fiber cloth.
 After cleaning, let Glide Cleaner dry for three minutes minimum.
 Brush the base well with a nylon brush, and now your ski base is ready for applying the wax of the day.
+On artificial snow, Glide Cleaner also glides well on its own.

 For new or freshly ground skis

 Liquid waxes have developed a lot over the last couple years.
 For skis with race-level stone grinding only the prementioned treatment with Glide Cleaner is needed as the base preparation.
 But for skis with gray-looking and "hairy" bases we recommend applying hot wax and scraping as the first layer after Glide Cleaner treatment.
-Scraping the hot wax with an acrylic scraper will remove the hair and make the base look shinier and also faster.
+Scraping the hot waxed base with an acrylic scraper will remove the hair and make the base look shinier and also faster.
 With old bases, hot waxing also hides scratches better than liquid waxes.

 If you want to ensure maximal durability for your base wax layers, apply layers of Rex LF Blue and LF Black hot wax after cleaning with Glide Cleaner, with brushing and scraping between layers.
 Hard waxes like Black are easier to scrape when still warm.
 More info about different waxing brushes is on their own product page.